Bentley Flying Spur review

 Engines, 0-60 acceleration and top speed

-Power comes from a twin-turbocharged 6.0-litre W12, which makes 626bhp and a staggering 900Nm of torque from just 1,350rpm.
 Jab the throttle, and the 12-cylinder unit gives off a tuneful growl – somewhere between the high pitched wail of a Ferrari and the bassy thunder of an Aston Martin V12.
 Get over the slight turbo lag, and the 3.8-second 0-62mph time is completely believable.
 The eight-speed auto gearbox, meanwhile, responds quickly enough in manual mode, and is near-imperceptible the rest of the time.

 Let’s face it: if you can afford a car like the Flying Spur, then fuel economy isn’t going to be your top concern.
 Officially, the Flying Spur W12 achieves 19.1mpg and emits 337g/km of CO2.
 Not a choice for the environmentally conscious, then, but still lower than the emissions of a Rolls-Royce Ghost.
 The V8 model manages a claimed 24.4mpg, with CO2 emissions of 270g/km.

 Insurance data is not available for the new Flying Spur, but it’s certainly going to be expensive - at the top-end of group ratings.

 With a costly list price, the Flying Spur will no doubt lose a hefty chunk of its value over three years - well over 40% on average.

 Interior, design and technology